 The Council for Professional Education is an advisory body to all Teacher Education Programs (TEPs).
-The Council is composed of representatives from each Department at the University with a teacher education curriculum, the Education Department Chair, the Director of Student Teaching, the Coordinator of Field Experiences, the Elementary Program Coordinator, the Middle School Coordinator, the Early Childhood Education Coordinator, the Physical Education Program Coordinator, the Special Elementary Education Program Coordinator, the Science Program Coordinator, the Content Area Program Coordinator, students, and other appointed University representatives.
-The Education Department is the administrative body for the Professional Education Unit and the Council for Professional Education.
+The Council is composed of representatives from each Department at the University with a teacher education curriculum, the Education Department Chair, who serves as the CPE Chair, the Dean of the College of Education, Health and Public Policy, the Director, Clinical & Field Experience, the Director, Office of Graduate Programs, the Elementary Education Program Coordinator, the Middle Level Program Coordinator, the Early Childhood Education Coordinator, the Physical Education Program Coordinator, the Special Education Program Coordinator, the Science Education Program Coordinator, 3 teacher candidates in educational programs, and other appointed University representatives.
+The

+Education Department is the administrative body for the Professional Education Unit and the Council for Professional Education.